astrandb/miele/README.md

 $ make install_dev
 ```

 Home Assistant has defined a code style.
-Run `make lint` before pushing your changes to align with the peferred style.
+Run `make lint` before pushing your changes to align with the preferred style.

 There are many ways to test the integration, two examples are: